Google stock forecast to breach $900 as core business lends stability

+BRIEF-Great Canadian Gaming says Andreas Thompson's employment with company as CFO has been terminated

+* Andreas thompson's employment with company as chief financial officer has been terminated

-Google Inc's (GOOG.O) share price should resume its upward march to about $900 from less than $800 now, analysts said on Friday, after the search giant's strong quarterly profit reinforced its status as a technology sector favorite.
+April 19 Google Inc's share price should resume its upward march to about $900 from less than $800 now, analysts said on Friday, after the search giant's strong quarterly profit reinforced its status as a technology sector favorite.

 At least five analysts increased their 12-month price target on the stock, by between $50 and $130 to $820-$925.
 Three others, who already had targets above $935, trimmed theirs.